-If you receive Medicaid, you may be entitled to other medical services not listed above.
+If you receive Medicaid or Healthy Michigan Plan, you may be entitled to other medical services not listed above.
 Services necessary to maintain your physical health are provided or ordered by your primary care doctor.
-If you receive Community Mental Health services, your local community mental health services program will work with your primary care doctor to coordinate your physical and behavioral health services.
-If you do not have a primary care doctor, your local community mental health services program and/or Substance use disorder provider will help you find one.
+If you receive community mental health services and/or substance use disorder services, your local community mental health services program and/or your local substance use disorder provider will work with your primary care doctor to coordinate your physical, mental health, and substance use disorder services.
+If you do not have a primary care doctor, your local community mental health services program and/or your local substance use disorder provider will help you find one.